kacperszymanski/Landing-Page/README.md

-# odin-recipes
+# Landing Page

-This is first project form Odin course.
-Iam going to train my HTML skills.
+This is second project form Odin course.